great-expectations/cloud/README.md

 #### Updating `poetry.lock` dependencies

-The dependencies installed in our CI and the docker build step are determined by the [poetry.lock file](https://python-poetry.org/docs/basic-usage/#installing-with-poetrylock).
+The dependencies installed in our CI and the Docker build step are determined by the [poetry.lock file](https://python-poetry.org/docs/basic-usage/#installing-with-poetrylock).

 [To update only a specific dependency](https://python-poetry.org/docs/cli/#update) (such as `great_expectations`) ...